-Grading or Evaluation
+Grading or evaluation

-Mayo School of Health Sciences (MSHS) uses evaluative tools that include:
+Mayo School of Health Sciences uses these evaluative tools:

-- Demonstration of skills
+- Assessment of technical skills

-Our system of evaluation provides students and faculty with a comprehensive look at individual performance, allowing students who are experiencing academic difficulty to be directed to appropriate support resources, including tutoring programs and counseling opportunities.
+Mayo's system of evaluation provides students and faculty with a comprehensive look at individual performance.
+This allows faculty and administrative staff to direct students who are experiencing academic difficulty to the appropriate support resources, including tutoring programs and counseling opportunities.

-Mayo School of Health Sciences is committed to developing and maintaining the very best education programs.
-Changes may be made to the curriculum and other aspects of this program as necessary to assure the highest-quality training.
+Mayo School of Health Sciences is committed to developing and maintaining the best education programs.
+The curriculum and other aspects of this program are assessed constantly and changed as necessary to ensure the highest quality training.